 Values are the backbone of a strong company culture.
 When done correctly, core values guide business decisions, give purpose to your mission statement and inform how employees interact with one another.
 Furthermore, having an agreed-upon, public-facing list of core values ensures you hire the right people and continue to cultivate a positive work culture as your business scales.

 Take the time to carefully consider your list of core values.
 Engage the leadership team, members of the HR department and some of your most-tenured employees to be a part of the conversation.
-When possible, bring your entire team into the fold.
-If employees have a say in the organization’s values and mission, as well as believe in them, they’re more likely to become promoters and share how great it is to work for your company.
-This, ultimately, leads to more employee referrals, which are the number one source for hires.
 Keep your list of values concise so as to be intentional and actionable.
 Once the list is finalized, instruct your team in the new core values and make value training a part of your onboarding process.

 In addition to being able to see the impact of their own work on the organization’s success, employees want to work for a company that’s making a difference.
-Having a professional purpose matters more to employees than compensation: 67 percent want to work for a company with a mission they believe in than for one that pays more.
 Finalize your company mission so every individual is working toward a common goal beyond just profit margins.

 “Understand what motivates your people, and how to get the best out of them,” said Viviani.
 “Show your people the future they can have with your company by expanding their skills and experiences while staying with you.”

-“While it’s true that many companies are offering sky-high salaries and bonuses to win talent, that won’t keep them in the long run,” said Grill-Rachman.
+“While it’s true that many companies are offering sky-high salaries and bonuses to win talent, that won’t keep them in the long run,” Grill-Rachman said.
 “Invest in your employees, not just new hires, by providing perks programs, strong healthcare benefits and generous PTO.”

 Use information collected during exit and stay interviews to refine your employer offerings with benefits that employees want.
 Showing you care about your people as human beings, not just employees, will help you earn their trust and respect as an empathetic employer.
-This reputation will also help you attract and retain great talent; 77 percent of employees would work longer hours and 60 percent would accept less pay to have an empathetic employer.
+This reputation will also help you attract and retain great talent; 88 percent of employees feel that empathetic leadership creates loyalty among employees toward their company.

 One of the most effective, yet frequently overlooked, solutions to turnover is an exit interview process.
 Don’t squander the opportunity to learn from your mistakes as an employer by dismissing a great employee without asking them where you went wrong.
 When they’re headed out the door, employees are more likely to be candid about their grievances and provide honest feedback.
 You can then use this information to make improvements that matter to employees who are sticking around.